UCR-Robotics/ee144/README.md

 # EE144 Introduction to Robotics [![Documentation Status](https://readthedocs.org/projects/ucr-ee144/badge/?version=latest)](https://ucr-ee144.readthedocs.io/en/latest/?badge=latest)
 - This repository hosts lab materials for EE144 Introduction to Robotics class at UC Riverside.
-- This branch is the latest version for Fall 2020.
+- This branch is an archived version for Fall 2020.